Buzachi Peninsula Deserts

 Satellite view of New Alexander Fort, showing the outline of the old walls.

-Overlooking Dead Kultuk Bay is New Alexander Fort.
-It’s located on the cliff edge of the Western Chink Ustyurt (Западный Чинк Устюрт) and was in use from 1834-1846.
-Russian General Vasily Perovsky, who oversaw two attempts to conquer Central Asia in the Khiva and Kokand campaigns, ordered the fort to be built.
-His reason for […]
+Overlooking Dead Kultuk is New Alexander Fort.
+It’s on the cliff edge of the Western Chink Ustyurt, on the east side of Kaydak Bay, and was in use from 1834–1846.
+Russian General Vasily Perovsky, who oversaw two attempts to conquer Central Asia in the Khiva and Kokand campaigns, ordered the fort to be built after […]

 Aktau-Buzachinskiy Nature Reserve